ahrvoje/electrostatic-center/README.md

 Center is also listed in Kimberling's Encyclopedia of triangle centers under *X(5626) = CENTER OF ELECTROSTATIC POTENTIAL.* (http://faculty.evansville.edu/ck6/encyclopedia/ETCPart4.html)

+The point was succesfully used to improve the stability and speed up the convergence of BEM methods for electrostatic problems.

 This repository containes a few routines for numerical calculation of X(5626).
 Routines are mainly written in Wolfram Mathematica, but practical approximation is also implemented in C and Python.

 Wolfram Mathematica